-• The red dot in Figure 3 marks the 0/0 positions of the two DLD images (0° and 45° system).
-The 0/0 position of the 0° corresponds to the upper left corner of the image in the software.
+The black dot in Figure 1 marks the 0/0 position of the DLD image which corresponds to the upper left corner of the image in the GUI software.

-Figure 3: 0/0 position of the DLD image (red dot) for the a) 0° system and b) 45° system.
+Figure 1: 0/0 position of the DLD image (black dot).